nr1etech/public/README.md

 ## Contributors

 To have your changes merged into a release, you must generate a changset.
 From the root of the project, you must issue the following command and answer the questions.
+It's recommended you do this with your changes, not after.

 ```bash
 npx @changesets/cli